Mushroom Risotto Recipe

-Once evaporated, add another spoonful and repeat the process until you see the rice with a creamy texture.
+Once evaporated, add two tablespoons of broth and repeat the process until you see the rice with a creamy texture.
 (Test after 15 minutes for doneness).

 Then add the mushrooms and 1 Tbsp of nutritional yeast and mix.
 Remove from heat, serve and sprinkle more nutritional yeast and black pepper.